phipsgabler/trello2md/README.md

 - `--labels` adds a card's labels to its heading
 - `--archived` also includes archived lists and cards.
+- `--header` prepends a header page with general information about the board.

 More options are planned.